 ...1882...
 Hot and dry winds caused tree foliage in eastern Kansas to wither and crumble.

 ...1960...
 Hurricane Donna made landfall on central Long Island and tracked through New England.
 Wind gusts reached 140 mph at the Blue Hill Observatory in Milton, Massachusetts and 130 mph at Block Island, island.
-Wind gust of 81 mph was observed at Newport, Rhode Island with 1.19 inches of rain and a low barometer of 28.66 inches.
+A wind gust of 81 miles per hour was observed at Newport, Rhode Island, breaking the old record of 45 miles per hour set in 1950, with 1.19 inches of rain and the barometric pressure bottomed out at 28.66 inches, breaking the previous record of 29.54 inches set in 1900.
 A record tide of 6.1 feet above normal was recorded at Battery in New York City.
 Macdowell Dam in New Hampshire recorded 7.25 inches of rain from the storm.
 Fortunately, the landfall did not correspond with the time of high tides.
 This was the first hurricane ever to affect every point along the Eastern Seaboard from Key West, Florida to Caribou, Maine.

 ...1977...
 Thunderstorms deluged the Kansas City area with torrential rains in the early morning hours, and then again that evening.
 Some places were deluged with more than six inches of rain twice that day, with up to 18 inches of rain reported at Independence MO.
 Flooding claimed the lives of 25 persons.
 The Country Club Plaza area was hardest hit.
 2000 vehicles had to be towed following the storm, 150 of which had to be pulled out of Brush Creek, which runs through the Plaza area.